-Thanks to your continued support, we can cover an extra 1000 km (624 miles) of wild tiger territory per month with our increased patrols.
-This is vital whilst forest fires continue to ensure sufficient time to search for snares; traps and signs of poisoners around forest areas where human encroachment is rife; and around the periphery of villages where crop raiding and livestock killing is rife.
-Increased patrolling helps us to curb human encroachment into wild tigers’ territories, and allows us to provide safety advice for those trying to protect their crops and livestock from wandering elephants and tigers respectively.
+Thanks to your continued support, we cover an extra 1800 km (1135 miles) of wild tiger territory per month with our tripled patrols.
+Without the vital equipment needed to beat the winter weather conditions, this could reduce until the warmer drier weather returns.
+During the patrolling, it is essential to ensure sufficient time to search for snares; traps and signs of poisoners around forest areas where human encroachment is widespread as poachers are more active.
+We also need to maintain our patrols around the periphery of villages where crop raiding and livestock killing is also rife.
+Our increased patrolling helps us to curb human encroachment into wild tigers’ territories and allows us to provide safety advice for those trying to protect their crops and livestock from wandering elephants and tigers respectively.

-With more than 50 tiger cubs born since the start of the pandemic, we have many more wild tigers to keep safe now.
-So we still need your help.
-Your gift today, however large or small can make a huge difference as to whether Bandhavgarh’s wild tigers can survive these unprecedented threats:
+With more than half of the 60 tiger cubs born during the pandemic now young adults, we have many more wild tigers to keep safe, so your help is crucial.
+Only this month, we have received news of 8 more precious small cubs from two tigresses which will need our help too.
+Your gift, however large or small can make a huge difference as to whether Bandhavgarh’s wild tigers can survive the unprecedented threats they face:

-- A gift of £25 ($35) will help us to pay a patrolling team for a day
+- Your gift of £25 ($33) will help us to pay a patrolling team for a day.

-- A gift of £30 ($42) will provide hot nutritious meals for a patrolling team for a day whilst they’re on duty
+- Your gift of £30 ($39) will provide a day’s hot nutritious meals for a patrolling team whilst they work.

-- A gift of £45 ($63) will ensure that we can transport a team of anti-poaching patrollers to a remote location for a day’s patrolling
+- Your gift of £45 ($60) will ensure that a team of anti-poaching patrollers can reach the remotest locations for a day’s patrolling.

-- A monthly gift of £12 (US$17) per month will help us to pay an anti-poaching patroller for 35 days per year.
+- Your gift of £12 (US$16) per month will help us to pay an anti-poaching patroller to protect wild tigers for 35 days per year.

-Your new online monthly gift of £12 (US$17) per month won’t just help us to pay an anti-poaching patroller protecting wild tigers for 35 days per year; it will also qualify for a 100% match bonus on the first donation amount if you keep donating for 4 months or longer.
-That means when you donate at £12 (US$17) monthly in month 4 we will receive an extra £12 (US$17) from GlobalGiving to help us save wild tigers.
-Thus there has never been a better time to start a new monthly donation than now. (https://www.globalgiving.org/projects/saving-bandhavgarhs-wild-tigers/?show=recurring).
+Your new online monthly gift of £12 (US$16) per month won’t just help us to pay an anti-poaching patroller to protect wild tigers for 35 days per year; it will also qualify for a 100% match bonus on the first donation amount if you keep donating for 4 months or longer.
+That means when you donate at £12 (US$16) monthly in month 4 we will receive an extra £12 (US$16) from GlobalGiving to help us save wild tigers.
+Thus, there has never been a better time to start a new monthly donation than now. (https://www.globalgiving.org/projects/saving-bandhavgarhs-wild-tigers/?show=recurring).

 Without our help, we know that more wild tigers will die; and more humans will be mauled or killed due to encroachment or human-tiger conflict.
 Sadly, with every human life lost comes another threat to the wild tiger’s survival in the form of retaliation; thus we must protect both if we are to ensure that wild tigers can have a wild future.